qmsk/esp/README.md

 Supports up to four Art-NET outputs on the [Art-Net Sub-Net](https://art-net.org.uk/how-it-works/universe-addressing/) matching the higher bits of the configured `universe`.
 With e.g. `universe = 0`, artnet outputs can use universes 0-15.
 To use an artnet output universe 16, the `[artnet] universe` must be configured to `16`, and then output universes 16-31 can be used.

+### `dmx-input`

+Art-NET DMX input via UART2 RX (using UART0 alternate RTS/CTS pins).

+The FLASH LED will blink on DMX updates.

+Can be used to control local Art-NET outputs using a configured Art-NET universe.

-### `dmx`
+### `dmx-output`

 Art-NET DMX output via UART1 TX.

-Supports up to two multiplex outputs using active-high/low GPIOs.
+Supports up to two multiplexed outputs using active-high/low GPIOs.

-The FLASH LED will flash on DMX updates.
+The FLASH LED will blink on DMX updates.

-### `spi_leds`
+### `spi-leds`

-Art-NET DMX controller for SPI-compatible RGB LEDs.
+Art-NET DMX controller for RGB LEDs.

-Supports up to four multiplex outouts using active-high/low GPIOs.
+Supports up to four multiplexed outouts using active-high/low GPIOs.

 The FLASH LED will flash on SPI-LEDs updates.